StuartReeve/CTEC3905-Website/README.md

 different information from the API and in most cases will provide IDs which are then used in future API calls, some example endpoints are:

-* /api/lol/{region}/v1.4/summoner/by-name/{summonerNames} - Which takes a summoner name
+* __/api/lol/{region}/v1.4/summoner/by-name/{summonerNames}__ - Which takes a summoner name
 and provides information about that summoner.
 This request returns a summoner ID which can be used to in other calls.
-* /api/lol/{region}/v2.2/match/{matchId} - Which takes a matchId and provides detailed information for that specific match.
+* __/api/lol/{region}/v2.2/match/{matchId}__ - Which takes a matchId and provides detailed information for that specific match.

+#####Making API Calls
+The Riot Games API does not allow requests to be made directly from JavaScript and will cause a CORS error if attempted.
+So I could make calls to the API I wrote a very small piece of PHP which makes the actual call to the API and returns the JSON.
+My JavaScript contains a file called riotApiHandler which takes an API endpoint and sends it to the PHP code hosted on my server which adds the API key makes the actual call.
+This is also the correct way to make API calls according to the Riot Games API as all API keys should be hidden server side so they can not be accessed by the public

 #####Rate Limiting
 Unfortunately when first signing up to use the API you are provided with a development